vercel/next.js/docs/api-reference/next/streaming.md

 ## unstable_useWebVitalsReport

-Next.js provides an App component level function `reportWebVitals` for tracking performance metrics, checkout [measuring-performance](docs/advanced-features/measuring-performance) for more details.
-With moving to server components, you might have a pure server side custom `_app` component which doesn't run client effects.
+Next.js provides an `_app` component level function, [`reportWebVitals`](docs/advanced-features/measuring-performance), for tracking performance metrics.
+With server components, you may have a pure server-side custom `_app` component which doesn't run client effects, so this existing API won't work.

 With the new `unstable_useWebVitalsReport` API, you're able to track web vitals metrics in client components.